February 21, 2015

 Form your team

 Teams from throughout the state are encouraged to apply.
 Teams consist of up to five students (four students and one alternate) and one coach.
 The coach may be a teacher, parent, administrator, or Talented and Gifted coordinator.
-Any students in grades 6-8 may form a team.
+Any students in grades 6, 7, or 8 may form a team.
 Four of the team’s five players compete at any one time.
 Substitutions may occur during the 2-minute halftime or between matches.

 On to nationals

-The U.S. Department of Energy will pay all expenses for the coach and members of the winning team to compete in Washington, D.C. at the national competition April 24 - April 28, 2014.
-No school may compete in more than one regional competition.
-If the entire winning team cannot participate in all national activities, the second-place team will attend instead.
+The U.S. Department of Energy will pay all expenses for the coach and members of the winning team to compete in Washington, D.C. at the national competition April 30 - May 4, 2015.